CentreForDigitalHumanities/cookiecutter-webapp-deluxe/{{cookiecutter.slug}}/CONTRIBUTING.md

 [6]: https://www.selenium.dev/documentation/webdriver/
 [7]: https://docs.pytest.org/en/latest/

 Each subproject is configurable from the outside.
-Integration is achieved using "magic configuration" which is contained inside the root directory together with this README.
+Integration is achieved using "magic configuration" which is contained inside the root directory together with this document.
 In this way, the subprojects can stay truly isolated from each other.

-If you are reading this README, you'll likely be working with the integrated project as a whole rather than with one of the subprojects in isolation.
-In this case, this README should be your primary source of information on how to develop or deploy the project.
-However, we recommend that you also read the "How it works" section in the README of each subproject.
+If you are reading this document, you'll likely be working with the integrated project as a whole rather than with one of the subprojects in isolation.
+In this case, this document should be your primary source of information on how to develop or deploy the project.
+However, we recommend that you also read the "How it works" section in the document of each subproject.

 ### Quickstart